Don Summers

-Early life and college career
+Early life and college

 Summers was born on February 22, 1961, in Grants Pass, Oregon.
 He attended Eagle Point High School in Eagle Point before transferring to North Medford High School in Medford.
 In high school, he was a top basketball player and played as a center, earning Skyline League player of the year honors in 1978.
 After high school, he enrolled at the Oregon Institute of Technology in 1980, attending from 1980 to 1981.
 At Oregon Tech, he played basketball, being selected an honorable mention NAIA District 2 all-star as a sophomore when he averaged 16 points and 11 rebounds per game.

 After getting married, Summers moved and transferred to Boise State University in 1983 with no money "other than what he'd borrowed from his mother ... no jobs, [and] no friends except for Boise State assistant basketball coach Mike Conklin".
 He changed his position from center to power forward but was not in a position to receive much playing time.
 He was encouraged by football coaches to join the football team but was initially skeptical.
 Eventually, he talked with the head coach who told him that "If you come out and show you're not afraid to hit, you've got a scholarship next season".
 He decided to join the Boise State Broncos football team as a tight end, though he was injured for much of the 1982 season.
 As a senior in 1983, he caught 25 passes for 377 yards and three touchdowns.